XGRIDS Pro Guide™ / Module 4: Positioning

 • Tap the control point button in LixelGO and enter the exact point name.

 • Hold the device stationary for at least 5 seconds after submitting the mark.
-Moving immediately after submission risks a poor-quality mark.
+Moving immediately after submission risks a poor quality mark.

-• Resume scanning after completing the circle.
+• Resume scanning after the confirmation appears.

 • After the last control point, continue scanning for at least 15 seconds and walk a small loop before ending the session.
 This gives SLAM additional constraint context around the final control point.

-Shared Points for Map Fusion — All Devices
+PortalCam: Shared Points for Map Fusion

 Coordinate System Quick Reference